seananderson/metafolio/inst/ms/ms.md

 tend to spawn further downstream than stream-type salmon.
 Ocean-type Chinook may therefore be less affected by declining stream flow and be able to shift upstream to avoid shifting isotherms [@mantua2010].
-A model could consider conservation actions if rather than going extinct, a stream-type life history was replaced by an ocean-type life \R{B3:2}history.
+A model could consider
+evolutionary adaptation
+by having populations adopt more ocean-type-like \R{B3:2}characteristics.
 \R{A6}Second, our model ignores lost response diversity from populations that reach low population sizes and are reestablished by straying from nearby streams.